Leviathan: The Last Day of the Decade: Development and release

 Lostwood Games started to develop the game in 2012.
 Andrey Kniazev, the leader of the Russian team that created the game, spent $150,000 to develop Leviathan.
 Due to the themes of homosexuality and the current state of LGBT rights in Russia, the team initially had a hard time finding a publisher.
 However, they did find a publisher for the Nintendo 3DS and PlayStation Vita versions, but they lacked the money to make a port.
 The game features an opening song, composed by Gleb Kolyadin and Mikhail Kotov, and performed by Nikita Valamin and Maryana Semkina.
 The original Russian game has been translated into English and German.
 The German translations of the first two episodes were released in August 2013.
 In May 2014, they launched a crowdfunding project on Indiegogo to fund the final episode.
 Funding failed with the game only receiving $195 of the $49,500 goal.
 Nonetheless, the still want to create the last episode and finish the translations for episode 4 and 5.
 The game was released on Steam on November 11, 2014.
 In November 2015, they launched another crowdfunding project on Indiegogo with a goal of $2,000 in order to finish the English translation of the last episode.
 Funding failed again with the game only receiving $429.

 Sequel

 In October 2015, the developers announced Leviathan: The Cargo, which continues the story set in the world of Leviathan.
 The visual novel game features characters from Leviathan: The Last Day of the Decade and new ones.
-The game was released in early access in 2016 and has not seen any developments since.
-As of July 2023, Lostwood Games no longer has a website and only maintains minimal presence on twitter, with its only recent post in last two years listing the demise of one of the creators.
+The game was released in early access in 2016 and proceeded to get several small updates over the coming months, the last one being in early 2017, after which the game was indefinitely put on hold.
+As of July 2023, Lostwood Games no longer has a website and only maintains minimal presence on twitter, with its only recent post in last three years listing the death of one of the creators.